mshum345/startup/README.md

 # Things learned from the Simon JS Section
 - Access HTML elements through the DOM
 - It is easy to access HTML elements if you have given them a specific id or class

+# Things learned from the Startup JS Section
+- You can make switch case functions with this syntax:
+  `switch(inValue) {
+        case "select":
+          infoStr = "";
+          break;

+          default:
+          console.log("Invalid Input")
+          break;
+      }`
+ - Use .innerHTML after your dom object call to set the HTML of an element by it's id.